 Types of Nutrition

 “We are what we eat” is a well-known saying.
-It means that if one eats healthy food, he or she stays in a good health.
-Food hence is an important part of our lives.
-The process of taking in and using that food for growth and development is known as nutrition.
+It means that if one eats healthy food, one stays in good health.
+Food is an important part of our lives.
+The process of consuming and using that food for growth and development is known as nutrition.
 Food that we eat includes nutrients like carbohydrates, proteins, fats, minerals, and vitamins.
 Animals are unable to make food for themselves.
-Humans can make various delicacies for sure but we need vegetables, meat, or eggs to make something out of it.
+Humans can make various delicacies,but we need vegetables, meat, or eggs to make our food. .

 https://concept-stories.s3.ap-south-1.amazonaws.com/test/Stories%20-%20Images_story_123104/image_2020-10-20%2013%3A12%3A12.587099%2B00%3A00